AlfonsoG-dev/IoModule/README.md

 ```

 # Disclaimer
-- This proyect is for educational purposes.
+- This project is for educational purposes.
 - Security issues aren't taken into account.